Bernards Township, New Jersey: Education

 Ridge High School with 1,794 students in grades 9-12.
 The district offers its Integrated Preschool Program for children on the autism spectrum, utilizing the principles of applied behavior analysis.

 During the 2009–10 school year, Ridge High School was awarded the National Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.
 The school had also won the award for the 1986–1987 school year.
 Mount Prospect Elementary School was one of 11 in the state to be recognized in 2014 by the United States Department of Education's National Blue Ribbon Schools Program.
 In 2015, Liberty Corner School was one of 15 schools in New Jersey, and one of nine public schools, recognized as a National Blue Ribbon School in the exemplary high performing category.

 Ridge High School was ranked 194th, the second-highest in New Jersey, in Newsweek magazine's 2010 rankings of America's Best High Schools.
 The school was the 9th-ranked public high school in New Jersey out of 328 schools statewide, in New Jersey Monthly magazine's September 2010 cover story on the state's "Top Public High Schools", after being ranked 12th in 2010 out of 322 schools.
 The Ridge High School was ranked 37th best in America in 2015 by Newsweek.

 Pingry School, a private coeducational college preparatory day school, has its upper campus, for grades 6 to 12, located in Basking Ridge (prior to 2013 the campus was listed as being located in Martinsville).

 Saint James School is a parochial elementary school for students in preschool through eighth grade that operates under the supervision of the Roman Catholic Diocese of Metuchen.

-Township events

-Bernards Township Day is held annually on May 24 as a day of community service and pride where residents give back to the community by volunteering to perform a community service activity or to demonstrate their pride by flying the Bernards Township flag.

-Bernards Township Charter Day is typically held the third Saturday in May.
-It is a street fair organized by the Bernards Township Parks and Recreation Department.
-The program includes events on the town green in Basking Ridge Village to the nearby Oak Street Elementary School field.
+In 2024, the school was one of 11 statewide that was recognized as a Blue Ribbon School of Excellence by the United States Department of Education.